opencloud-community/ot-controller/docs/signaling/reference/chat.md

 ### JoinSuccess

-When joining a room, the `join_success` control event contains the module-specific fields decribed below.
+When joining a room, the `join_success` control event contains the module-specific fields described below.

 #### Fields